security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-This field contains the human-readable idenfifier (``location:humane_id:admin``) of the level 10 adminstrative area in which the current location is situated.
+This field contains the human-readable idenfifier (``location:humane_id:admin``) of the level 10 adminstrative area in which the current Location is situated.
 Level 10 is a extrenely small adminstrative division, and is rarely specified in freely available geospatial information sources.

-The `schema used by Open Street Map <https://wiki.openstreetmap.org/wiki/Tag:boundary=administrative>`__, for example, includes *quartiers* (Belgium), *asumid* (subdistricts of Talinn, Estonia) and *الحي* (neighbourhoods of Damascus, Syria) in the list of types of level 10 administrative area.
+The `schema used by OpenStreetMap <https://wiki.openstreetmap.org/wiki/Tag:boundary=administrative>`__, for example, includes *quartiers* (Belgium), *asumid* (subdistricts of Talinn, Estonia) and *الحي* (neighbourhoods of Damascus, Syria) in the list of types of level 10 administrative area.

 This field is programmatically generated using a geospatial query; the Staff Researcher does not enter this manually.